 How do I tackle it?

 - Stay connected.
-Social distancing doesn’t equate to social isolation.
-Call your friends, or start a group video chat with your family.
+We know it can be hard not to, but don’t shut yourself away from friends and family.
 Having a sense of belonging is key to your mental wellbeing – it’s linked with lower levels of depression and anxiety.

 - Keep to a schedule.
-When you’re working from home, it’s easy to throw your usual routine out the window.
 Try to go to bed at the same time each night, and wake up at the same time every morning.
 Develop a sleep ritual – try reading a book for half an hour before you go to bed each night.

 - Turn off your screens.
 Blue light from electronic devices can trick your mind into thinking it’s still daytime.
-Try to turn off your devices at least 30 minutes before you go to bed.
+Try to not use your device at least 30 minutes before you go to bed.

 - Stay away from alcohol and caffeine.
-When you’re at home all the time, it’s tempting to treat every night like a Saturday night.
-But while having a drink may help you initially fall asleep, it will affect your sleep quality and you may find yourself awake in an hour or two.
+While having a drink may help you initially fall asleep, it will affect your sleep quality and you may find yourself awake in an hour or two.
 Caffeine can also stop you sleeping well – the National Sleep Foundation identifies caffeine as a source of insomnia, as well as anxiety and irritability.

 - Keep your bedroom cool and quiet.
 Most people sleep best in a cooler room, so you might want to try opening a window.
 A white noise machine will help block out sounds keeping you awake.
 If it’s snoring that’s stopping you from going back to sleep, you can deal with the problem directly by investing in a snoring relief product.